mariopineda/drpineda.ca/_posts/2000-01-01-Robots-in-primary-grade-mathematics.md

 Several schools in the greater Edmonton area offer robotics programs, most of which start in middle school (Junior High, grade 6-9), e.g.

+Sawada's journeys
+Journeys
+Number Journeys
+Geometric journeys
+I will here refer to these three categories of journeys as robot journeys.

-Incorporating robotics into the mathematics education of primary grades exposes students to all the critical mathematical processes outlined by the Alberta <a href="https://education.alberta.ca/media/645594/kto9math.pdf">Program of Study</a>, i.e.
+Incorporating robotics into the mathematics education of primary grades exposes students to all the critical mathematical processes outlined by the Alberta <a href="https://education.alberta.ca/media/645594/kto9math.pdf">Program of Study</a> all of which are central in good quality mathematics teaching and learning, i.e.
 <dl>
 <dt>Communication</dt>
 <dd>Robotics is particularly suitable for group work (as exemplified by the various FIRST robotics programs).
 By having students work in groups they will learn and express their understanding of mathematical concepts through communication with peers.</d>